 But if you come to Drumul Taberei park on a Saturday afternoon it is packed with people, you feel the difference from America.

 There, if you go to a park, no one is there.

 We had the freedom to work on a relatively large project which, when it was ready, they began to change it.
 Everyone knew better than us.

 The parking spaces are now inside these units and not outside of them.
 The circulation of cars changed completely, but it is what it is, and these are the times.
-It was modernist neighbourhood.
-But it was not respected, and this is a problem.
+It was a modernist neighbourhood, but it was not respected, and this is a problem.

 I saw that the number of residents had risen.
 We had allowed for a certain number of people per hectare and I believe they doubled this.
-Where there was free space left for a park, greenery for the people, there were more blocks.
+Where there was free space left for a park, or greenery for the people, the authorities put more blocks.

 I can’t say that I am proud of something.
 I'm not happy that people who either did not understand the idea on which this design was based or, forced by circumstances, built more and in another way than we envisaged.